mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 $ GOOS=linux GOARCH=amd64 go build -o bin/hello .
 ```

-And let's update our Dockerfile to use Alpine Linux as the base image and copy the
+And let's use `Dockerfile_2` with Alpine Linux as the base image and copy the
 Go binary to our container and run the binary instead of invoking Go.
-Now, our
+Our
-Dockerfile looks like the following:
+`Dockerfile_2` contains the following:

 ```
 FROM alpine:latest